 - 7.1 The schedule on the following pages outlines the infrastructure schemes required to support the growth proposed in the CSDP.
 The schedule details the infrastructure projects which the Council has a duty to provide and projects that are linked to the delivery of key sites or are strategic in nature. - 7.2 The infrastructure schedule includes an assessment that indicates the hierarchy of projects upon which achieving the objectives of the CSDP rests: - Essential schemes are required to facilitate delivery of strategic elements of the plan or facilitate site specific development that is key to the delivery of the plan; - 'Desirable and Aspirational' schemes may require further feasibility work, or be dependent on other triggers being met first, or be long term or aspirational in nature, and so the project is some way from being delivered.
 Those projects which are 'desirable and aspirational' are not required to deliver the plan. - 7.3 The schedule will change as on-going projects are completed and new project briefs are developed and funding programmes emerge.
-Figure 7.1 below summarises the costs and funding required for infrastructure projects as currently being an estimated £344.7 million to £372.2 million at this point in time (with about £111.32 to £115.62 million considered to be essential for delivery of the plan). - 7.4 An additional £66 million is estimated for the on-site infrastructure requirements associated with the International Advanced Manufacturing Park with off-site costs amounting to £440 million to £540 million (see the separate infrastructure schedule in Appendix 1).
+Figure 7.1 below summarises the costs and funding required for all infrastructure projects as currently being an estimated £437.9 million to £444.3 million at this point in time (with about £143.3 to £149.7 million considered to be essential for delivery of the plan).
+The schedule identifies an essential infrastructure funding gap of £19-20.4 million, solely attributed to education infrastructure, with an element of unconfirmed gap funding for upgrades to the Strategic Road Network.
+The Council will work collaboratively with Highways England, the Government and the LEP to seek funding the identified major improvement schemes through future rounds of the Road Investment Strategy or any other appropriate funding streams brought forward by central government. - 7.4 An additional £66 million is estimated for the on-site infrastructure requirements associated with the International Advanced Manufacturing Park with off-site costs amounting to £440 million to £540 million (see the separate infrastructure schedule in Appendix 1). - 7.5 As the IDP is a live document, it is expected that further schemes will be added to the Infrastructure Schedule when evidence becomes available to support their inclusion.
+Examples of schemes may include those within infrastructure categories identified within the chapter titles of this document.
+For example, green infrastructure, flooding and coastal management, play space and pitch provision, biodiversity, further education and health.